-A configuration that uses the rear-facing camera, tracks a device's orientation and position, and detects real-world flat surfaces.
+A configuration that uses the back-facing camera, tracks a device's orientation and position, and detects real-world surfaces, and known images or objects.

 - iOS 11.0+

 All AR configurations establish a correspondence between the real world the device inhabits and a virtual 3D coordinate space where you can model content.
 When your app displays that content together with a live camera image, the user experiences the illusion that your virtual content is part of the real world.

 Creating and maintaining this correspondence between spaces requires tracking the device's motion.
 The